Operation Gemini

-Operación Géminis (Operation Gemini) was an international operation against an internet ring that produced and sold child pornography amongst severs distributed in 21 countries.
+Operación Géminis (Operation Gemini) was an international operation against an internet ring that produced and sold child pornography amongst servers distributed in 21 countries.
 It was described by the National Police Corps of Spain as "one of the most important [operations] from Europe".

 Criminal activities

 According to the police, the crime ring began its operation in 2020 and distributed more than 20,000 images and videos of child pornography through 54 servers spread in 21 countries through mailing lists called Nudeboys and Clubteenboys.
 The material contained minors, including babies, posing naked or practicing sexual activities.
-The videos were 60 to 90 minutes long and costed from 3,900 to 6,500 pesetas plus the mailing costs.
+The videos were 60 to 90 minutes long and cost from 3,900 to 6,500 pesetas plus the mailing costs.

 The group was led by Luís María G. A., codenamed Cupilover, a 47 year-old man from Pamplona who owned a porn videotape store in Navarre.
 In 1986, he was accused by a Pamplona court of prostitution and corruption of minors practiced on Jarauta st. number 96, Navarre.